Listen Live

 3. Texas Tommy: This early swing dance, popular on the West Coast, incorporated swing outs and turns that became fundamental elements in Lindy Hop.

-The Rise of Big Bands
+The Rise of Big Band and Swing

 Page 1 of 2